max-arshinov/web-dev-csharp-react/README.md

 ## Installation and Usage

+1. fork
-To download the course materials to your local machine, you can use `git` as follows:
+2. To download the course materials to your local machine, you can use `git` as follows:
 ```bash
 git clone https://github.com/yourusername/repositoryname.git
 ```
+3. Prerequisites

 Go to [EN](./en/2).